cdisc-org/DataExchange-ODM-LinkML/docs/SubClass.md

     required: true
   ParentClass:
     name: ParentClass
-    description: Parent class of the Sub Class
+    description: 'For a nested or multilevel SubClass, the ParentClass attribute is used to define the hierarchy. '
+    comments:
+    - 'Optional

+      range:text

+      Text must follow CDISC Controlled Terminology for Class or SubClass.'
     from_schema: http://www.cdisc.org/ns/odm/v2.0
     rank: 1000
     alias: ParentClass